 Can we include the dog?

 Yes!
-Under the condition that your dog is well trained and does not seem to be exhibiting any agression towards your baby.
+Under the condition that your dog is well trained and does not seem to be exhibiting any aggression towards your baby.
 Even if your dog is normally perfect, something as stressful as bringing home a new baby can throw them for a loop.
 That being said, I’ve done plenty of sessions that have included pets and 99% of the time they go perfectly and you end up with gorgeous images of your fur baby with your first baby!
-I am by no means a dog expert (although I expertly love my 4-legged friend Zoe!) so take a peek at this link from Cesar about how to introduce your dog to your newborn.
+I am by no means a dog expert (although I expertly love my 4-legged child Zoe!) so take a peek at this link from Cesar about how to introduce your dog to your newborn.

 Yes!
 Please plan the session for about 5 days after the procedure.
 This will allow for your little one to heal up and be feeling better for the session.

-Hopefully that answered some of your newborn session questions!
+Hopefully, that answered some of your newborn session questions!
 As always, feel free to contact me with any additional questions.